-The last 15 years have seen a surge of ERISA litigation.3 What began as a steady increase has exploded in the past two years, culminating in over 100 excessive-fee suits in 2020-a five-fold increase over the prior year.4 The last 14 months have seen more of the same, including a barrage of lawsuits filed against universities, nonprofits, and healthcare systems that have seen their resources particularly taxed during the pandemic-including Rush University Medical Center and Henry Ford Health System.
-These cases generally do not develop organically based on planspecific details, but rather are advanced as prepackaged, one-size-fits-all challenges.
-As a result, they typically rely on generalized allegations that do not reflect the context of a particular plan.
+The last 15 years have seen a surge of ERISA litigation.3 What began as a steady increase has exploded in the past two years, culminating in over 100 excessive-fee suits in 2020-a five-fold increase over the prior year.4 The last 16 months have seen more of the same, including a barrage of lawsuits filed against employers in every industry, including those that have been hit the hardest by the pandemic.
+These cases generally do not develop organically based on plan-specific details, but rather are advanced as prepackaged, one-size-fits-all challenges.
+As a result, they typically rely on generalized allegations that do not reflect the context of the actual plan whose fiduciaries are being sued.

-The Supreme Court has taken several recent opportunities to address the standard for sufficiently alleging a claim under ERISA.
+The Supreme Court has taken several recent opportunities to address the standard for pleading a fiduciary-breach claim under ERISA.
 Each time, it has stressed that ERISA suits are no different from any others: To survive a motion to dismiss, plaintiffs must satisfy the Rule 8 pleading standard articulated in Twombly and Iqbal.
-Hughes, 142 S. Ct. at 742.5 Given the variety among ERISA plans, the wide discretion plan fiduciaries have when making decisions on behalf of tens of thousands of employees with different investment styles and risk tolerances, and the risk
+Hughes, 142 S. Ct. at 742.5 Given the variety among ERISA plans, the wide discretion fiduciaries have when making decisions on behalf of tens of thousands of employees with different investment needs and risk tolerances, and the risk that